 [Jones - "So Al recognized that he was broadcasting when he said, 'Okay, one quick check.'"]

 [Mitchell - "And suddenly says 'Oh, hell; the circuit breaker's probably up.'
-Those were toggle-type circuit breakers which meant the communications system was set in transmit instead of intercom."]
+Those were toggle-type circuit breakers which meant the communications system was set in transmit instead of intercom ."]

 [As shown in a photo of a LM simulator ( 0.7Mb ), taken by Frank O'Brien in 2002 at the Cradle of Aviation Museum, prior to this point, the LMP PLSS was secured to the floor immediately aft of the hatch.
 They have released the PLSS and have probably leaned it against the hatch, freeing up some floor space.
-See the first paragraph of page 2-5 ( 163k ) in the Lunar Surface Checklist.]111:14:29 McCandless: Houston.
+See the second paragraph of page 2-5 ( 163k ) in the Lunar Surface Checklist.]111:14:29 McCandless: Houston.
 Roger, out.
 (Long Pause) Antares, this is Houston.
 Would you describe your interior lighting configuration to us so that we may use it for power budgeting for later missions.
 Over.
 (Long Pause)

 111:16:10 Mitchell: Okay.
 Houston, the only lights we have left on now are the annunciator/numerics, so that we have caution-and-warning (lights).
 But we have turned off the floodlights and there's adequate lighting (from the reflected sunlight coming in through the windows).